mmistakes/minimal-mistakes/_posts/2024-01-25-websockets-in-http4s.md

 Next, we implement `commandParser` that returns a `Paser[TextCommand]`, the `Parser` type comes from cats-parse.
 Furthermore, `Paser[TextCommand]` means that whatever is parsed through this parser should return a `TextCommand` on success.

-The beauty with cats-parse is that we can combine different parsers to create a single parser using the different combinator functions that work as follows:
+The beauty of cats-parse is that we can combine different parsers to create a single parser using the different combinator functions that work as follows:

-- `~` combines to items to produce a tuple with both types, (leftType, rightType)
+- `~` combines two items to produce a tuple with both types, (leftType, rightType)
 - `<*` this ignores the value on the right and returns the left value only (leftType)
 - `*>` this ignores the value on the left and returns the right value only (rightType)